James Brown: 1954–1961: The Famous Flames

-Brown eventually joined Bobby Byrd's group in 1954.
-The group had evolved from the Gospel Starlighters, an a cappella gospel group, to an R&B group with the name the Avons.
+Brown joined Bobby Byrd's group in 1954, having evolved from the Gospel Starlighters, an a cappella gospel group, to the Avons, an R&B group.
 He reputedly joined the band after one of its members, Troy Collins, died in a car crash.
 Along with Brown and Byrd, the group consisted of Sylvester Keels, Doyle Oglesby, Fred Pulliam, Nash Knox and Nafloyd Scott.
-Influenced by R&B groups such as Hank Ballard and the Midnighters, the Orioles and Billy Ward and his Dominoes, the group changed its name, first to the Toccoa Band and then to the Flames.
-Nafloyd's brother Baroy later joined the group on bass guitar, and Brown, Byrd and Keels switched lead positions and instruments, often playing drums and piano.
+Influenced by R&B groups such as Hank Ballard and the Midnighters, the Orioles, and Billy Ward and his Dominoes, the group changed its name, first to the Toccoa Band and then to the Flames.
+Nafloyd's brother Baroy later joined the group on bass guitar.
+Brown, Byrd and Keels switched lead positions and instruments, often playing drums and piano.
 Johnny Terry later joined, by which time Pulliam and Oglesby had long left.

 Berry Trimier became the group's first manager, booking them at parties near college campuses in Georgia and South Carolina.
 The group had already gained a reputation as a good live act when they renamed themselves the Famous Flames.
-In 1955, the group had contacted Little Richard while performing in Macon.
+In 1955, the group contacted Little Richard while performing in Macon.
 Richard convinced the group to get in contact with his manager at the time, Clint Brantley, at his nightclub.
 Brantley agreed to manage them after seeing the group audition.
 He then sent them to a local radio station to record a demo session, where they performed their own composition "Please, Please, Please", which was inspired when Little Richard wrote the words of the title on a napkin and Brown was determined to make a song out of it.

 The Famous Flames eventually signed with King Records' Federal subsidiary in Cincinnati, Ohio, and issued a re-recorded version of "Please, Please, Please" in March 1956.
-The song became the group's first R&B hit, selling over a million copies.
+The song became the group's first R&B hit, selling more than a million copies.
 None of their follow-ups gained similar success.
-By 1957, Brown had replaced Clint Brantley as manager and hired Ben Bart, chief of Universal Attractions Agency.
-That year the original Flames broke up, after Bart changed the name of the group to "James Brown and His Famous Flames".
+In 1957, Brown replaced Clint Brantley as manager and hired Ben Bart, chief of Universal Attractions Agency.
+In 1957 the original Flames broke up, after Bart changed the name of the group to "James Brown and The Famous Flames".